Application icon

 The Readonly option will open the database as readonly.
 Note that when readonly, only manual editing of the database is disabled.
 The database can still be updated and changed via query database statements.

 Database viewers have a help button which displays help on the various functionality in the viewer.
 You can override this help by specifying a named variable which contains the help text.
+Note this alternate help is only displayed when the database was opened by an action.
 The text can include markup sequences and any of the escape sequences described in Escape Sequences.

 This function is not valid when executing grouped.